Book Review - A Different Kind of Daughter by Maria Toorpakai and why I love the region she comes from

 The province is considered conservative and is definitely not a role model for how to treat women, but of late, two of its daughters have come up with two great books as mentioned above.

 Now, technically speaking, Maria Toorpakai comes from the adjoining Federally Administered Tribal Agency of Southern Waziristan, but then she spent major portion of her formative years in Peshawar, which is the capital of KPK.
-Also, Tribal Agencies may even be merged into the KPK province in the near future.
+Also, Tribal Agencies are now being merged into the KPK province.

 2. Two major mountain ranges dominate the Province